luphord/hyperdiary/README.rst

 Installation
 ------------

-hyperdiary requires Python version 3.5 or later.
-Once you have Python and pip installed on your machine (and available in your path) you can install hyperdiary by executing
+hyperdiary requires Python version 3.8 or later.
+Once you have Python and [pipx](https://pipx.pypa.io/stable/) installed on your machine (and available in your path), you can install hyperdiary by executing

 .. code-block:: console

-        pip install hyperdiary
+        pipx install hyperdiary

 Setup
 -----